 MosaicMRI title

-A large-scale dataset of fully-sampled raw musculoskeletal MRI
+A large-scale and diverse dataset of raw musculoskeletal MRI

 2,671 volumes